 Turkey does form part of the United Nations (UN) and the North American Trade Organization (NATO).
 However, participation in the EU has not been approved as of yet.

-Until negotiations between the Turkish government and the EU are settled, you may still need to apply for a Turkish visa, even if you’re coming from the EU.
+Until negotiations between the Turkish government and the EU are settled, you may still need to apply for a Turkey visa, even if you’re coming from the EU.

 Is Turkey in Asia?